tatarinovst2/work-definition-modeling/model/docs/Inference.md

 In this case, the output will be a `.jsonl` file with the same format as the input file, but with the `generated_text` field added to each line.

+> NOTE: Inference with a batch size of more than 1 seems to be bugged for `mps` pipeline,
+> but should work with `cuda`.

 ### On a single prompt

 Run `inference.py` without the `--input_file` argument: